Pats at Punaluu

 No analysis available

-I searched for explicit percentages and phrases indicating owner-occupancy and found none.
-Remarks mention short-term/long-term rentals and tenants but do not provide a numeric owner-occupancy rate, so the percentage is unknown.
+I searched the remarks for explicit percentages or phrases indicating owner-occupancy and found none.
+Remarks reference short-term/long-term rentals and tenants, but provide no quantification, so the percentage of owner-occupied units is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.